IanAndrewB/Ajax-Crud/README.md

 I already added the basic structure of the tables.
 The create funcion with AJAX has already been created.
 I already added the read functions of the project.
+Lastly, the delete function of the CRUD project is added.